How much can you expose to a customer? The MORE Credit Limit calculation

 • Invoice analysis;

-• The payment history;
+• Customer's payment history;

-So how is the credit limit calculated on s-peek?
+Calculating the credit limit on s-peek

 Company size